Pavla-vev/en-for-designers/06-storytelling/story.md

 ## Why do you love what you do?

 ## What do you believe in?
 What’s your design philosophy?
+I think that every logo, visual identity or other design must have story - What mean this?
+Why you did it ?
+This questions must be answer.
+I believe in simple and clear design.
+The hardest from this creative process is do original and clear symbol (for example logo) - When is it nice symbol without idea or meaning, so it wrong.

 ## Who inspired/inspires you?
 Where does your inspiration come from?
 I don't know if it's possible to say who inspires me, because on Facebook groups, Instagram, Pinterest, ... is many wonderfuless arts.
 Maybe i have some favorite artist, who I check more time on social media.